Climate Change And Agriculture: Adaptation Tips

 Another impact of climate change on agriculture is the atypical lack of rainfalls that brings the necessity of manmade irrigation in the regions where it was done solely by nature before.
 Quite the opposite impact on agriculture due to climate change is excessive moisture, too.
 Plants are sensitive to floods as much as to droughts and perish both ways.
 High temperatures increase pest infestations involving higher insecticide applications and require more water resources.
 Under severe conditions in marginal regions and African states, in particular, agriculture turns to a very challenging business.

 Changing weather introduces a number of issues for farm owners to address, and climate change adaptation strategies in agriculture are objectives of primary importance.
+As a result, climate smart agriculture provides an effective strategies to deal with climate change.

 Adaptation and mitigation of climate change in agriculture are not all-cure solutions and should be customized in each particular case.
 Thinking of how to adapt to changing weather conditions, crop producers should consider the climate specifics of their area, farming potential and needs, affordability of applied methods.